ValiaKu/pic-gallery/README.md

 ## Styles

 In this task Bootstrap (5) CSS framework is used with small injection of custom styling.
+Custom CSS class names are following such name convention: dj- prefix in all such classes.
 In some places I override Bootstrap classes to align them with the design

 ## Scripts